 School To Work

 Students who have jobs when they graduate are more prepared for adult life than those who don't.
-School To Work is a collaboration between the Developmental Disabilities Division of Spokane County, your school, and the Department of Vocational Rehabilitation (DVR) to help students with developmental disabilities, in their last year of school, find jobs before they graduate.
+School To Work and Job Foundation is a collaboration between the Developmental Disabilities Division of Spokane County, your school, and the Department of Vocational Rehabilitation (DVR) to help students with developmental disabilities, in their second to last and last year of school, find jobs before they graduate.

-Access a brochure that more fully explains School To Work.
-Also linked is the School To Work application and the consent form, which must be completed together and returned to the address at the bottom of the application.
+Access a brochure that more fully explains School To Work and a side-by-side comparison of School To Work and Job Foundation.
+Also linked is the School To Work and Jobs Foundation application and the consent forms, which must be completed together and returned to the address at the bottom of the application.

 Did You Know?